-Principles and Practice of Mission (Applied Anthropology) (MI 405) applies the basic principles of cultural anthropology to the work of the Christian missionary.
-Factors relating to anthropology, psychology, and intercultural communications are considered in relation to culture and the practice of mission.
+Principles and Practice of Mission (Applied Anthropology) (MI 405) applies the contributions of cultural anthropology to the work of the Christian Factors relating to anthropology, missionary. psychology, and intercultural communications are considered in relation to culture and the practice of mission.
 Prerequisite: Cultural Anthropology.

-DEPARTMENT OF MUSIC MINISTRY

-Mr. David Klob Program Director
+DEPARTMENT OF MUSIC MINISTRY Mr. David Klob Program Director